 Annual Conference Events / Info

-Conference Early Registration Deadline: OCTOBER 5 after this date conference fees increase.
+2019 Conference Early Registration Deadline: SEPTEMBER 27, after this date conference fees increase.

-To pay by check, download the TASA 2018 Conference Registration Auto-Fill Form (PDF) and mail with payment (check made out to TASA) and mail to the address listed at the bottom of the form.
-If your institutional membership check is “in the mail,” and you want to avoid the Institutional Representative Conference Late fee, be sure to EMAIL this form as an attachment after filling it out (see below) BEFORE or on OCTOBER 5.
+To pay by check, download the TASA 2019 Conference Registration Auto-Fill Form (PDF) and mail with payment (check made out to TASA) and mail to the address listed at the bottom of the form.
+If your institutional membership check is “in the mail,” and you want to avoid the Institutional Representative Conference Late fee, be sure to EMAIL this form as an attachment after filling it out (see below) BEFORE or on SEPTEMBER 27.

 For credit cards, please use the Eventbrite button below.
-Besides clicking on the Eventbrite button below to pay, please also download the TASA 2018 Conference Registration Auto-Fill Form (PDF), and on your computer, open it in Acrobat Reader (free download from https://get.adobe.com/reader/), fill it out, save as (rename) and attach to an email back to Linda Fawcett at email@example.com.
+Besides clicking on the Eventbrite button below to pay, please also download the TASA 2019 Conference Registration Auto-Fill Form (PDF), and on your computer, open it in Acrobat Reader (free download from https://get.adobe.com/reader/), fill it out, save as (rename) and attach to an email back to Linda Fawcett at email@example.com.

 This is especially important if you will be attending the conference as your school’s Institutional Representative and want to avoid the late fee that might result if your school has renewed its Institutional membership but did not let me know you were coming as your school’s Institutional Representative by the pre-registration deadline.
 Simply say: “Inst Rep” as your conference fee status with Institutional Membership as “PD.”
-And be sure to also say if you will be attending the Saturday night Banquet and if you need a veggie meal (helps with plate count).
-Thanks!
+And be sure to also say if you will be attending the Saturday Lunch Banquet and if you need a veggie meal (helps with plate count).

 ONE FOOT EXHIBITION -About the Show

 Every year at the TASA Annual Conference attendees are invited to participate in the TASA One Foot Exhibition.
 Submissions for this show must be limited to one square foot for 2D work or one cubic foot for 3D pieces.